ming71/UCAS-AOD-benchmark/README.md

 # UCAS-AOD-benchmark
 **A benchmark of UCAS-AOD dataset**.
 (Only Oriented box is tested)

-More results  and PRs are welcomed **if you test with our imagesets** (for fair comparison).

 ## Introduction

 There is no official division of the UCAS-AOD dataset, thus it's  troublesome to compare the performance on different models.
-This project is provided with a plan for dataset division, and you can directly make comparison with our test results if you adopt **the same division  strategy**.
+You can directly make comparison with our test results if you adopt **the same division  strategy**.

 ## Dataset repare